soft-matter/trackpy/doc/api.rst

     FramewiseData

 That last class cannot be used directly; it is meant to be subclassed to support other formats.
-See *Writing Your Own Interface* in the streaming tutoral for more.
+See *Writing Your Own Interface* in the streaming tutorial for more.

 Logging
 -------